alodha100/kubernetes_training_2/k-labs/lab02-extra/README.md

-#  Lab02-Extra - Pods SecurityContext
+#  Lab02-Extra - Pods Security Policy
 # Step 1
 Enable pod security policy in AKS
 - requirement for running in your own system: